yukichi657/chat-space/README.md

 |------|----|-------|
 |other_user|string|null: false|
 ### Association
-- belongs_to :user
+- has_many :users
-- belongs_to :friend
+- has_many :friends
 - has_many :messages

 ## messagesテーブル